Sovereign compute for small collectives: a technical implementation guide

 • LoRA rank: 16–64 (applied to q, k, v, o, gate, up, down projections)

-• Quantization during training: BF16 with LoRA is recommended over QLoRA for Qwen3 MoE (QLoRA’s 4-bit quantization can have larger quality impact on MoE architectures)
+• Quantization during training: BF16 with LoRA is recommended over QLoRA for Qwen3 MoE (QLoRA’s 4-bit quantization can have a larger quality impact on MoE architectures)

 • Hardware: 4–8× H100 80GB with DeepSpeed ZeRO-3